 Benefits of Physical Activity for Down Syndrome

-Gross motor developmental delays are most likely due to hypotonia, a condition in which muscles are never fully relaxed.
-Instead, the muscle tissue retains a certain amount of tension and stiffness that can be felt as resistance to movement.
+Gross motor developmental delays are most likely due to hypotonia.
+Hypotonia refers to decreased muscle tone, and too much flexibility.
+Hypotonic children seem floppy when held and often have difficulty lifting their head and limbs, and performing fine and gross motor activities that require coordinated, controlled movements like sitting up without support.
 Short limbs and deficient muscular strength further exacerbate this problem.
 Research has indicated that by striving to lessen hypotonia and joint laxity through specific exercises, such clients may reduce their risk of hip dysplasia, degenerative arthritis, and sports-related injuries.

 Increased active range of motion and strength can be accomplished through a dedicated program of resistance training, thereby enhancing physical performance.
 We as personal trainers can easily facilitate such processes, once we learn how to reach out to these individuals as potential future clients.
 It would be highly rewarding to assist clients seeking to participate in Special Olympics competitions, and help them be their best!